Skip to content

 Implementation shape

 The activation builds an EncryptedSerializer wrapping AsyncPostgresSaver’s SerializerProtocol.
-Per-workspace DEK generated and wrapped via KMS.
+Per-domain DEK generated and wrapped via the Supabase key-management substrate (Vault / pgsodium).
 DEK caching with TTL.
 Provider-swap seam via KeyManagementProvider protocol per ADR-037 D11.

-Estimated effort: ~2 engineer-weeks plus KMS IAM setup plus rotation runbook authoring.
+Estimated effort: ~2 engineer-weeks plus master-key provisioning plus rotation runbook authoring.

 Components